dimajix/flowman/docs/cli/flowexec.md

 This will execute the whole job by executing the desired lifecycle for the `main` job.
 Additional parameters are
 * `-h` displays help
 * `-f` or `--force` force execution of the project, even if the output targets already exist.
+* `-t` or `--targets` explicitly specify targets to be executed.
+The targets can be specified as regular expressions
+* `-d` or `--dirty` explicitly mark individual targets as being dirty, i.e. they need a rebuild.
+The targets can be specified as regular expressions
+* `-k` or `--keep-going` proceed with execution, in case of errors.
+* `-j <n>` or `--jobs <n>` execute multiple jobs in parallel
+* `--dry-run` only simulate execution
-* `-nl` or `--no-lifecycle` only execute the specified lifecycle phase, without all preceeding phases.
+* `-nl` or `--no-lifecycle` only execute the specified lifecycle phase, without all preceding phases.
 For example the whole lifecycle for `verify` includes the phases `create` and `build` and these phases would be executed before `verify`.
 If this is not what you want, then use the option `-nl`